 Social media privacy settings have become increasingly complex, and many users have inadvertently made their profiles public.
 Unfortunately, this means anyone could access your name, location, and other personal information without needing to befriend you first.
 Some social networks even make user information visible without logging in at all.

 So keep things private by adjusting your privacy settings on popular social media sites like Facebook or Twitter.
 And if you want to share a little bit about yourself online, remember to think carefully about what that reveals about you before hitting ‘send’.

 Passwords are vital because you can’t access much of your information without them.
 So make sure you use a strong password.
-That means one that includes letters, numbers, and symbols, and don’t use any easily guessable passwords like your birthdate or pet’s name.
+That means one that includes letters, numbers, and symbols and doesn’t use any easily guessable passwords like your birthdate or pet’s name.

 A good password should be at least 8 characters long, but we recommend 12-20 for added security.
 Using a password manager such as LastPass to store them all for you is an easy way to remember different passwords across all your accounts and devices.
 Because you wouldn’t try to memorize dozens of credit card numbers; so why keep track of so many logins?

 Also, remember to use two-factor authentication whenever possible to add an extra layer of security.